vnijs/radiant/README.md

 ## Credits

 Radiant would not be possible without [R](http://cran.rstudio.com/) and [Shiny](http://shiny.rstudio.com/).
-I would like to thank [Joe Cheng](https://github.com/jcheng5), [Winston Chang](https://github.com/wch), and [Yihui Xie](https://github.com/yihui) for answering questions, providing suggestions, and providing amazing tools for the R community.
-For an overview of other packages that Radiant relies on please see <a href="http://vnijs.github.io/radiant/about.html">vnijs.github.io/radiant/about.html</a>.
+I would like to thank [Joe Cheng](https://github.com/jcheng5), [Winston Chang](https://github.com/wch), and [Yihui Xie](https://github.com/yihui) for answering questions, providing suggestions, and creating amazing tools for the R community.
+For an overview of other packages that Radiant relies on please see the <a href="http://vnijs.github.io/radiant/about.html" target="_blank">about</a> page.

 ## License